maryclaireteahan/matchthemonster/README.md

 ### Project Requirements

+ -  Design an interactive Front-End web application using HTML and CSS and JavaScript based on the principles of user experience design, accessibility and responsivity.
+ - Test a front-end web application through the development, implementation and deployment stages.
+ - Deploy a Front-End web application to a Cloud platform.
+ - Maximise future maintainability through documentation, code structure and organisation.
- - To build an interactive front-end site that responds to user actions.
-The user should engage actively by altering data and how the site displays.
-The development process needs to be well documented through a version controls system such as GitHub and contain HTML5, CSS3 and JavaScript.
+ - Demonstrate and document the development process through a version control system such as GitHub.
+ - Implement Front-End interactivity, using core JavaScript, JavaScript libraries or frameworks.

 ### Design

-During the thought process regarding design a decision was taken to keep the design as minimalistic as possible.
-Being a memory game the concept of ”less is more” was adapted with the purpose to minimise player distraction.
-The game is ment to be a fast playing game and there for it does not contain any animations that could lead to frustration from a player perspective.
+TheIt was decided that the game design would be fun while also staying simple.
+Seeing as it is a memory game and all focus needs to be kept on the game it made sense to keep all elements outside the game as simple as possible and incorpoate the fun side of the design into the actual game.
+Initially the backgrounds had spooky images but it seemed too distracting so all background areas were given a colour.
+It made sense that the card images should be where the fun comes in.
+Different images were sourced from the website flaticon which is credited below.
+To keep the images consistent in style, they were all sourced from the same artist, wanicon, who is credited below.

 #### Design Discovery Phase

-Balsamiq was used as a tool during the discovery phase in order to understand how the design could be in correlation to gamin experience.
-Several different colour palettes where tested before the final choice was made.
-Simplicity and friendly were two keywords used to determine the final design suggestion.

-The game consists of three screens, Start, Game and End.
+The game consists of one screen, the game screen, and two pop-ups for rules and a "You Win!" message at the end of the game.
 The final version of the wireframe and design are presented below this text.

 Game Screen